VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

 - What you hope to learn in the future after everything you've learned at BSE
 # Summary of Final Milestone Build Process
 -->

-My final milestone was getting the PyPortal to display a bitmap of the Mercator Projection of the Earth, connect to the internet, find the location of the ISS, Display that location on the screen, and display the local date and time.
-To do that, I had to Import a bitmap of the Mercator map projection, convert longitude and latitude coordinates to x and y points since longitude and latitude are made for a sphere
+My final milestone was to get the PyPortal to display the current location of the ISS, and the local date and time on a bitmap of the Mercator projection of the Earth.
+To do that, I had to download the bitmap of the Mercator projection and ensure I had all the correct files for the PyPortal to connect to the internet and retrieve the ISS's location, as well as the local date and time.

-# Code
+I faced several challenges during this milestone, and it was easily the hardest part of the project.
+My first challenge was that I didn't see that in the code below this section, it already connects to the internet using a PyPortal object.
+Due to this, I kept the code that used low-level ESP32SPI to connect to the internet, which caused errors because it's like having 2 drivers in the same car seat, one who has established rules and routes, and another driver who turns, brakes, and accelerates independently, leading to an accident.
+But that was only problem number one.
+The second challenge was that I kept getting an error about line 181 in init.py and an AttributeError about the 'PyPortal' object not having a root group.
+I didn't know what to do from here, so I asked an instructor.
+Since I was using TextEdit for the entirety of the project up until that point, the instructor asked me to download Mu Editor, a code editor

 ```python
 # This is imported for timekeeping and finding the local time